-- Safeguarding and Child Protection Policy

-- Anti-Bullying Policy

-- Behaviour Policy (including school sanctions)

-- Acceptable Use Policies
+- Child Protection Policy - Management of Bullying, Harassment and Hate Policy - Behaviour Policy (including school sanctions) - Acceptable Use Policies

 - Data Protection Policy, agreements and other documentation (e.g. privacy statement and consent forms for data sharing, image use etc)

+- Cyber Security

 - ICT Regulations

-This school commits to take all reasonable precautions to ensure safeguarding pupils online, but recognises that incidents will occur both inside school and outside school (and that those from outside school will continue to impact pupils/students when they come into school or during extended periods away from school).
+This school commits to take all reasonable precautions to safeguard pupils/students online but recognises that incidents will occur both inside school and outside school (and that those from outside school will continue to impact pupils/students when they come into school or during extended periods away from school).
 All members of the school are encouraged to report issues swiftly to allow us to deal with them quickly and sensitively through the school's escalation processes.